ltpritamanand/Tube_loss/README.md

 (b) Tube Loss ANN: Provides Python code for the Tube loss Artificial Neural Network (ANN) for PI estimation.

-(c) Tube Loss DL: Contains Python code for a deep forecasting architecture trained with the Tube loss function for probabilistic forecasting tasks.
+(c) Tube Loss DL for probabilistic forecas: Contains Python code for a deep forecasting architecture trained with the Tube loss function for probabilistic forecasting tasks.

 Tube loss kernel machine with different values of r facilitating the movement of the PI Tube